 In-Person MSW

-For the Online MSW program, there is a nonrefundable application fee.
+Yes.
+For the online MSW program, there is a nonrefundable application fee.

 Absolutely.
-Students with a bachelor’s degree may take elective courses as non-matriculated students and can apply up to 9 credits to the MSW if later admitted.
+Students with a bachelor’s degree may take elective courses as non-matriculated students and apply up to 9 credits to the MSW if admitted later.

 No. The MSW program does not require the GRE.
 Dual-degree programs may have separate testing requirements.